GLOBAL MARKETS-Strong U.S. jobs data boosts dollar and stocks

 The better-than-expected report knocked the euro to a more

-to post its biggest yearly gain in nine years, up 8 percent so
+biggest yearly gain in nine years, up 8 percent so far in 2014.

 Traders boosted bets the Federal Reserve could hike interest